-The Rural Scholars Program will offer you hands-on learning opportunities that you might not get in the classroom.
+The Rising Scholars Program will offer you hands-on learning opportunities that you might not get in the classroom.
 You’ll work on projects in the community and in local businesses through our summer camps and workshops.
 You’ll get individual attention from mentors and instructors who can help you make decisions about the educational and career pathways that are best for you.
 And in the end, if you attend one of Kent State University’s Columbiana campuses, you might even qualify for a free college education!

 I like writing and art, but I’m not into science and math.
 Would I still have fun in this program?

-If you like learning by doing and figuring out how things work, you’ll enjoy the Rural Scholars Program.
+If you like learning by doing and figuring out how things work, you’ll enjoy the Rising Scholars Program.
 While many of our projects emphasize math, science, and engineering, they’re meant to be enjoyed by anyone, and we’ll do lots of creative work and critical thinking too.

 Can I change my mind and apply later when I’m in ninth grade?